1. Welcome and Intro

-When you are ready to publish a post, assign the best category to it, and, if you use tags, assign the one best tag.
+When you are ready to publish a post, assign the single best category to it, and, if you use tags, assign the one best tag.
 You will learn in an upcoming lesson the value of choosing one and only one for each.

 Out-of-the-box WordPress provides categories and tags for posts only.
 Some theme authors have added programming code that enables you to add categories to pages as well.
 Page categories work the same as post categories when it comes to SEO.

-She wrote so many blog posts about nutrition, that over time, the search engines displayed her website in response to searches about nutrition instead of strength training and golf pro training, the two business segments in which she specialized.
+She wrote so many blog posts about nutrition, that over time, the search engines displayed her website in response to searches about nutrition and nutritionists instead of strength training and golf pro training, the two business segments in which she specialized.

 3. How Some CMS may Interfere